salilab/imp/doc/manual/library_overview.md

 An IMP::Restraint computes a score on some set of particles.
 For example, a restraint be used to penalize configurations of the model that have collisions

-    # penalize collisions with a spring constant of 10 kcal/mol A
+    # penalize collisions with a spring constant of 10 kcal/mol/A
     soft_sphere_pair_score= IMP.core.SoftSpherePairScore(10)
     my_excluded_volume_restraint= IMP.container.PairsRestraint(soft_sphere_pair_score,
                                                               close_pairs,